BEWERIES FEAR TARIFF FALLOUT

 The result of such a move, brewery owners and others say, will be higher costs for aluminum cans, steel kegs, tanks and other brewing raw materials and equipment.

-The 25 percent blanket tariffs announced by President Trump are set to begin March 12.
+The 25 percent blanket tariffs announced by President Trump went into effect on March 4.

 Unless the White House ends its trade wars, some breweries may have no choice but to pass some of the added costs on to consumers.